hex13/enter-ghost/packages/transmutable/README.md

 Transmutable is based on idea that immutability should not come at the cost of developer experience.

 So instead of forcing user to manually copying objects with `Object.assign` / `...`, it leaves this part to the library.
-The library presents you the `draft` (proxy object which record your mutations and create some kind of patch).
+The library presents you the `draft` (proxy object which records your mutations and creates some kind of patch).

 This allows for performing smart deep copy (i.e. deep copy which is mutation-aware and performs only deep copies of "dirty" data.
 If something is not changed - it is copied by reference).